 The Yeti Factory team riders of this era included Russell Worley, Greg Dres, Rob Nilsen, Johnny O’Mara, Sue Fish, Mark Langton and Paul Thorsen.

 Yeti was an early adopter of carbon fiber, and through our strong working relationship with Easton, we were able to create a bike way ahead of its time.
-The C-26 was available in very limited production (estimated at 20 frames) and was ridden by Juli Furtado and John Tomac in the first World Championships in Durango, Colorado (or Colo.
-AP Style abbreviation).
+The C-26 was available in very limited production (estimated at 20 frames) and was ridden by Juli Furtado and John Tomac in the first World Championships in Durango, Colorado.

 The Easton C-9 tubing was a combination of an aluminum core tube, covered with unidirectional high-modulus carbon wrap.
 The alloy core added hoop strength and torsional stiffness to the frame while the carbon wrap increased bending stiffness, resulting in a tubeset that was half the weight and twice the strength of 4130 chromoly (at least that was the claim back then).
 These technologically-advanced tubes were bonded to custom built scalloped lugs on the front triangle.
 The rear end was a traditional F.R.O.
 Cro-Mo loop tail.